IraKorshunova/folk-rnn/data/README.md

 2. allabcwrepeats_parsed: This is the above but cleaned again (see paper), and tokenised.

 3. allabcworepeats_parsed: This is the above but with the repeats made explicit (converting to midi and back to abc)

+4. allabcwrepeats_parsed_wot: This is version 3 of the dataset from thesession.org.
+In this version, we transpose all tunes to have the root C, transpose them all to have the root C#, remove the titles, and make new mode tokens, K:maj, K:min, K:dor, and K:mix.
+There are over 46,000 transcriptions here.

+4. midi.tgz: This is a dataset of MIDI files created from the ABC transcriptions in the file, "temp.txt".
+See buildset.sh for details.
+This comes from allabcwrepeats_parsed_wot.